This article gives you an overview of how your Hubstaff organization works.

 Here, just like in your general settings, you can set up your organization’s address and Tax ID.
-You can also set the percentage of tax you want applied to your invoice total, add notes to your invoice, and set Net Terms.
+You can also set the percentage of tax you want to be applied to your invoice total, add notes to your invoice, and set Net Terms.
 Most importantly, you can add your company’s PayPal email address.

-Here, you can specify the number of days you wish for payroll to run, after the pay period ends. (i.e. how many days you want to delay the payment).
+Here, you can specify the number of days you wish for payroll to run after the pay period ends. (i.e. how many days you want to delay the payment).
 The delay is only applicable for organizations that are using the timesheets approval feature.
-In this sub-tab, you can also choose if the system will automatically label your users’ work hours as paid every payment period or not.
+In this sub-tab, you can also choose if the system will automatically label your users’ work hours as paid every pay period or not.

 Here, you can add your organization’s timeoff and holiday policy.
 You can check this guide how to set up timeoff/holiday policies.